Sarmkadan/api-key-gateway/README.md

 - **Circuit Breaker**: Automatically degrade gracefully when downstream services fail
 - **Correlation IDs**: Track requests across distributed systems with built-in correlation context

+### New Features

+- **API Key Rotation Scheduler**: Automatically rotates keys approaching expiry.
+A configurable background worker detects keys expiring within a look-ahead window, creates a replacement with the same metadata, IP restrictions, and scope, then revokes the original.
+Manual rotation is also available via `POST /api/apikeys/{id}/rotate`.
+- **Usage Analytics Endpoint**: Rich aggregated analytics over recorded usage data — high-level summaries, top endpoints ranked by request count, hourly trends, and daily trends — all queryable over custom date ranges via `GET /api/analytics/...`.
+- **IP Whitelist Per Key**: Restrict an individual API key to one or more IP addresses.
+Add, remove, or replace the whitelist at any time via dedicated REST endpoints.
+Requests from non-whitelisted IPs are rejected with `401 Unauthorized` before reaching any backend service.

 ## Architecture

 ### System Design